UMCarpentries/intro-curriculum-r/_extras/discuss.md

 In the following, we list some strategies and resources we find useful.
 As you move forward, you are likely to identify other resources that fit your own learning style.

 ### General
 * [Stack Overflow](https://stackoverflow.com/): Users post questions or errors and other users respond.
+(This is a great place to search for help but might not be the best place to ask a question if you are a beginner.)
 * Cheat Sheets!!
 You can find many different cheat sheets for entire languages or specific libraries or even functions online.
 Just search for "<something> cheat sheet" to see what is available.
 We have listed a few below.
 * Study other people's code.
 Increasingly, people publish their code (e.g., in a GitHub repository) to facilitate reproducible research.
 You can take someone else's code as a starting point and adapt it to your own needs.